Ivan8or/ServerlessDRM/README.md

 # ServerlessDRM
-## A simple, mid-scale DRM solution.
+## An accessible, mid-scale DRM solution.

 Eager to ensure your software is limited to its intended users?